 There is such a temptation to go and stuff your face with junk food.
 To eat buckets of ice cream and demolish pizza, especially when we feel the need to fill the void inside.
 I was an emotional eater.
 That’s why the decision to eat healthy, exercise and move more didn’t come to me naturally knocking on my door.

-I had to force myself to really make better choices in terms of healthy food and exercising.
-But when I switched into a new routine, I actually liked it.
+I had to force myself to make better choices regarding healthy food and exercising.
+But when I switched into a new routine, I liked it.
 The more you move – the better and higher your level of Endorphins is, which naturally improves your mood and gives you a self-esteem boost.

 #4.
 Quality Time With Yourself

-When we are in a relationship we dissolve in each other and forget what it’s like to be YOURSELF.
+When we are in a relationship, we dissolve in each other and forget what it’s like to be YOURSELF.
 It’s a good idea to go for a holiday someplace nice.
-Plan a holiday with a friend and go away to refresh the surroundings and then come back with new perspectives.
+Plan a vacation with a friend and go away to refresh the surroundings and then come back with new perspectives.

-When we have a break up with our “second half”, we don’t feel whole, we feel broken.
-But the liberating idea is that we don’t need anyone to feel whole or happy.
-It’s our job and it’s up to us to be whole again and responsible for our own happiness.
-We need to take that responsibility into our own hands – this way we will not be so attached to anyone.
-The more we are attached to somebody or something, the more pain in brings when we lose them for any reason.
+When we have a break up with our “second half,” we don’t feel whole, we feel broken.
+But the liberating idea is that we don’t need anyone to feel complete or happy.
+It’s our job, and it’s up to us to be whole again and responsible for our happiness.
+We need to take that responsibility into our hands – this way we will not be so attached to anyone.
+The more we are connected to somebody or something, the more pain in brings when we lose them for any reason.
 And it’s optional how painful it should be.

 Quality time with yourself gives you an understanding of how to take better care of yourself.
 This is the time when you need to surround yourself with as many positive people and experiences as possible.
 Show yourself love and attention you deserve.